wootencl/apidocs-v4/source/includes/_authorizations.md

 *Available modes of operation: batch/async or real-time*

-The Authorizations resource allows an application to submit a request for the review of health care in order to obtain an authorization for that health care.
+The Authorizations endpoint allows an application to submit a request for the review of health care in order to obtain an authorization for that health care.

-Available Authorizations Endpoints:

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------